 The company operates in the private health insurance industry and is subject to prudential capital regulations determined in accordance with the solvency and capital adequacy standards which are set out in the APRA Prudential Standard HPS 100 - Solvency Standard and APRA Prudential Standard HPS 110 - Capital Adequacy.
-From 1 July 2015, the administration of these prudential standards transferred from the Private Health Insurance Administration Council (PHIAC) to the Australian Prudential Regulation Authority (APRA).

-The Capital Adequacy Standard requires amongst other things that the company holds sufficient assets in its health benefits fund to provide adequate capital for the conduct of the health benefits fund in accordance with the Private Health Insurance Act and in the interests of policyholders of the fund.
+The Capital Adequacy Standard requires amongst other things that the company holds sufficient assets in its health benefits fund to provide adequate capital for the conduct of the health benefits fund in accordance with the Private Health Insurance Act 2007 and in the interests of policyholders of the fund.
 The company's compliance with the capital adequacy standard is an indication of its future financial strength, on a going concern basis.